run-ai/docs/docs/admin/runai-setup/authentication/sso.md

 # Single Sign-On

-Single Sign-On (SSO) is an authentication scheme that allows a user to log in with a single ID to other, independent, software systems.
+Single Sign-On (SSO) is an authentication scheme allowing users to log in with a single ID to other, independent, software systems.
 SSO solves security issues involving multiple user/password data entries, multiple compliance schemes, etc.

-Run:ai supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol and Open ID Connect or [OIDC](https://openid.net/developers/how-connect-works/){target=_blank}.
+Run:ai supports SSO using the [SAML 2.0](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language){target=_blank} protocol, Open ID Connect [OIDC](https://openid.net/developers/how-connect-works/){target=_blank} and [OpenShift V4](https://en.wikipedia.org/wiki/OpenShift){target=_blank}.

 !!!
 Caution
     Single sign-on is only available with SaaS installations where the tenant has been created post-January 2022 or any Self-hosted installation of release 2.0.58 or later.
 If you are using single sign-on with older versions of Run:ai, please contact Run:ai customer support